-Situated on California’s southeastern border with Nevada, Death Valley National Park spans over 5,000 square miles of otherworldly vistas.
-The largest national park in the continental United States, Death Valley is a park for superlatives.
+Death Valley spans over 5,000 square miles of otherworldly vistas and is the largest national park in the continental United States.

-Death Valley is the hottest place on earth, the lowest place in North America, and the driest place in the United States.
-It is also the largest National Park outside of Alaska.
+No, seriously, Death Valley holds the record as the hottest place on earth, the record for the lowest place in North America, and the driest place in the United States.
+Oh, and if that wasn’t enough, it’s also the largest National Park outside of Alaska.

 - Our Travels to Death Valley National Park